-"Dentist Day” starts at 8am and runs until about 2pm.
+"Dentist Day” starts at 8am and runs until about 1pm.
 We meet on the ground floor of the historic Calvert House 58 State Circle in Annapolis.
 Parking garages are available in Downtown Annapolis but limited and I prefer to ride the MSDA shuttle bus.
 MSDA staffer Peter Holmes has arranged for continuous convenient shuttle service from the United States Naval Academy Stadium to College Avenue and North Street, as well as the return trip.
 The parking lot is located near the Navy/Marine Corps Stadium at the Taylor Avenue Entrance (Gate #5 near the Blue Angel Plane).
 The MSDA bus will take you to the drop off/pick up spot at College Avenue near North Street, it is a two block walk to State Circle and the Calvert House.
 As you will see, State Circle is beautiful circling the State House but too narrow to negotiate a bus!
 The shuttle runs about every 10-20 minute and will be marked MSDA verses the trolley buses that also leave the same lot but take a longer route.
 The shuttle is free but there is a nominal charge for the parking lot.
 Our MSDA shuttle will run from 7:30am to 7:30pm so if you want to spend time walking the cobblestone streets of Annapolis after "Dentist Day”, feel free!
 Remember, when returning to your car, pick up the MSDA shuttle bus at the corner of College Avenue and North Street where you were dropped off originally.

 As of this writing, it is too early to know what legislation we will be in favor of or opposed but I will highlight some of the important dental issues that will likely result in legislation this year.

 Dental Practice Ownership: We continue to see in the news from other states incidences of non-dentist owned practices running afoul of the law and paying out large settlement fees for dictating patient care and deceptive advertising (examples New York, Pennsylvania, & Indiana Attorney Generals settlements with Aspen Dental).
 ADA House of Delegates Resolution 2000:462 states that "the Association supports the conviction…that the health interests of patients are best protected when dental practices…are owned and controlled by a dentist licensed in the jurisdiction where the practice is located”.
 Further, Resolution 2011:491 states "that licensing authorities be urged to establish regulations which hold entities providing dental services that are owned by non-dentists or dentists not licensed in the state to the same ethical and legal standards as those that are owned by state licensed dentists”.
 MSDA House of Delegates Resolution 14:104RC supports the concept that ownership and clinical treatment decisions be made by dentists with a current Maryland Dental License.
 This past summer and fall, the MSDA has participated in a Senate Workgroup that included representatives of Maryland Medicaid, Non-profit dental clinics, Dental Service Organizations (DSO’s), the Maryland State Board of Dental Examiners (MSBDE) and various state dental organization.
 The MSDA was proactive in drafting initial bill language that accomplished 3 primary goals: